-The Eccles School offers several online courses during typical semesters and those are listed on the class schedule for Summer Semester.
+The Eccles School offers several online courses during typical semesters and those are listed on the class schedule for Fall Semester.

-It is a class that will be taught partially in-person and partially online to allow for the following of social distancing rules designed to keep students safe while providing an on-campus experience.
+It is a class that will be taught partially in-person and partially online.

 When you register for a class, you can see if it is online, hybrid, or in person in class attributes.

 Once you have registered, in your class schedule, you will be able to see the type of class you have signed up for.
 The options are: In-Person, Hybrid, IVC, or Online.
 The type of class is listed separately from the class location.